theheraldproject/theheraldproject.github.io/payload/index.md

 - Allows for international interoperability
 - Lightweight, and supports a range of phones, including older ones

-We also provide a simpler [Squire Simple inner payload](/payload/simple) for basic decentralised contact tracing.
+We also provide a simpler [Herald Simple inner payload](/payload/simple) for basic decentralised contact tracing.

-You are, of course, free to use your own [Squire-compatible Custom inner payload](/payload/inner) or roll your own [Custom payload](/payload/outer) entirely (especially if you are not writing a contact tracing app!)
+You are, of course, free to use your own [Herald-compatible Custom inner payload](/payload/inner) or roll your own [Custom payload](/payload/outer) entirely (especially if you are not writing a contact tracing app!)

 We are also working on a [Beacon Payload](/payload/beacon) for use in Stores and Restaurants or areas of environmental exposure (E.g. gas, chemicals).
 Please
-[log an issue on GitHub](https://github.com/vmware/squire/issues) if you are interested in this.
+[log an issue on GitHub](https://github.com/vmware/herald/issues) if you are interested in this.

 ## What every payload must support